cabforum/smime/SBR.md

 ### 9.4.1 Privacy plan

-The CA SHALL publish a Privacy Policy that provides information on the data protection laws and regulations to which the CA conforms.
+The CA SHALL publish a Privacy Policy that provides information on the CA's data protection practices.
+The Privacy Policy SHOULD include information on how the CA collects, uses, shares, store, and deletes or retains data, as well as contact information for the exercise of privacy rights.
 The CA SHALL document where to obtain this information within Section 9.4.1 of the CA's CP and/or CPS.

 ### 9.4.2 Information treated as private